 The Victorian Crossness Pumping Station is without a doubt one of the most hidden gems in London.

-Located in Abbey Wood, the pumping station has quite the history.
+Located in Abbey Wood, the pumping station has quite a history.
 Because of it, London is a clean, modern city.
-In the 18th century London used to be one of the most polluted cities in the world, where water borne diseases such as cholera or typhoid fever were thriving.
+In the 18th century, London used to be one of the most polluted cities in the world, where water borne diseases such as cholera or typhoid fever were thriving.

 All the waste of the city was draining into the Thames, which became a lifeless river.
 After the Great Stink happened, the Parliament decided to take action, and this is how Crossness Pumping Station was born.